felipedecampos/videoslots-coding-challenge/README.md

 [Go to "How to install the project environment"](https://github.com/felipedecampos/videoslots-coding-challenge#how-to-install-the-project-environment)

-Then you will need enter into **videoslots-php-fpm** container to run the command to play the game.
+Then you will need to enter into **videoslots-php-fpm** container to run the command to play the game.

 Enter into your **Linux** console and run: